Pantoprazole taste in mouth

 • Consider switching to a different formulation or brand of Pantoprazole if the taste persists.

-See also Pantoprazole arrow ulotka
+See also Pantoprazole domperidone capsules side effects

 Consulting a Healthcare Provider